 We normally recommend that clients provide utility bills covering two years.
 The documents would include bank statements, tenancy agreements, and other bills being posted to the same address.

 It will be best if the bills are joint.
-However, one can also have separate accounts as long as it shows the same address.
+However, one can also have separate accounts as long as it show the same address.

 Financial and Maintenance Requirements

-If you are the unmarried partner of a British citizen or person settled in the UK, you have to fulfil the financial requirement of the Family Migration rules.
+If you are the unmarried partner of a British citizen or person settled in the UK, you have to fulfil the financial requirements of the Family Migration rules.

 If the partner present and settled in the UK is the holder of an Ancestry Visa, you do not need to fulfil the minimum income criteria.